 According to the Saudi Housing Vision Realisation Programme, the home ownership rate among Saudi nationals was 50 percent in 2016 and the government aims to increase it to 60 percent by 2020 and 70 percent by 2030.

 S&P Global Ratings expects Saudi real GDP to contract by about 0.4 percent this year, driven mainly by a fall in oil production tied to the OPEC deal and the foreign attacks on two oil production facilities.

 Overall, Saudi Arabia's hydrocarbon production quotas, subdued global oil and gas prices, and an escalation in regional geopolitical tensions have impeded growth.

 Low confidence has also affected key growth sectors, such as real estate.
 But, the kingdom is implementing a series of reforms that include social measures aimed at increasing labour participation, particularly of women; improving education levels; and boosting the private sector's role in the economy.

 "The key difference between Saudi Arabia and neighbouring countries is the sheer size of the local population and favourable demographics.

 "We believe Saudi Arabia has the opportunity to better manage property supply than its neighbours.
-The country can also proactively plan for new concepts that are disrupting traditional brick-and-mortar real estate elsewhere such as co-working spaces, co-living developments, and online shopping," Jagtiani added.For all the latest real estate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The country can also proactively plan for new concepts that are disrupting traditional brick-and-mortar real estate elsewhere such as co-working spaces, co-living developments, and online shopping," Jagtiani added.real estate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.